rowasjo/cpp-backtrace-experiments/bt_qt/README.md

 ...
 ```

-## 2. Unhandled exception raised in QThread with noexcept
+## 2. Unhandled exception raised in QThread with noexcept (no destructors)

 Add noexcept specifier to the 'asyncSignalEvent' function and recompile.
 The noexcept specifier takes precedence over the thread exception handler.